The Best Translator Apps in 2026 (Browser, Desktop, Mobile)

 The stack I actually use

-- SwiftIn — all day for chat, email, and social in the browser (I built it, so obviously)
+- SwiftIn — all day in the browser: reading, chat, email, social feeds, drafting replies in other languages

 - Google Translate mobile — travel, signs, menus, quick voice translation